GRADUATE STUDENT RESOURCES

 Ed.D.
 Advisory Committee (requires three committee members)

-1. The major advisor serves as the chair of the doctoral advisory committee, is a full-time member of the College of Education & Human Development faculty, holds a primary appointment in the College of Education & Human Development, has been a faculty member at Georgia State University for at least one academic year, and holds an earned doctorate.
+1. The major advisor serves as the chair of the doctoral advisory committee, is a full-time member of the College of Education & Human Development faculty, holds a primary appointment in the College of Education & Human Development, has been a faculty member at Georgia State University for at least one academic year and holds an earned doctorate.
 Faculty with approved joint academic appointments and university graduate professional faculty membership can serve as the chair of an Ed.D. doctoral advisory committee.

 2. A second member of the doctoral advisory committee must be a full-time member of the College of Education & Human Development faculty (or have a joint appointment) holding an earned doctorate.

 3. A third member of the doctoral advisory committee is an individual who can support the student’s dissertation research.
-The third member must also hold an earned doctorate.
-After the doctoral advisory committee has been established, the committee, the student, and the department chair must approve any subsequent change of membership.
+The third member must hold an earned doctorate.
+After the doctoral advisory committee has been established, the committee, the student and the department chair must approve any subsequent change of membership.

 5. All committee members must hold a terminal degree.